francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/005-The_Bloch_Sphere.rst

 The Bloch Sphere
 ================

 Visualization tools are important for understanding what is happening in a quantum circuit.
 A standard one is the Bloch Sphere, as it represents a qubit as a three-dimensional object.
-We caution the reader that this tool fails to give intuition when you have multiple qubits as it fails to represent entanglement.
-This being said it is very useful for understanding single qubits.
+We caution the reader that this tool will not help you think about multiple qubits, as it fails to demonstrate entanglement.
+This being said, it is very useful for understanding single qubits.

 |image0|